kiduswb/minimati/README.md

 # Minimati

-Minimati is a simple, lightweight and open-source CMS for managing blog posts in your website.
+Minimati is a simple, lightweight and open-source headless CMS for managing blog posts in your website.
 It's written in PHP and uses MySQL for its database, so your site must have the ability to utilize these two.
-Minimati is best for static websites that want to add simple blogging functionality without the need to write a custom CMS or use third party software.
+Minimati is best for static websites that want to add simple blogging functionality without the need to write a custom
+CMS or use third party software.

 <b>If you're a web developer working on simple & static websites for your clients,